Six Senses Yao Noi

 Set on a nearby remote island not really far from Phuket Island and being in a bay, you won’t get through rough seas to reach it even during low season.
-The resort organizes a full pick up process from the Phuket International Airport to the pier, then 45 minutes by private speedboat to the hotel, but it doesn’t come free of course (around 4,500 Baht).
+The resort organizes a full pick up process from the Phuket International Airport to Ao Por pier in the north of the island, then a fun 45 minutes by private speedboat to the hotel.
+Guests can choose between a scheduled speedboat transfer or a private transfer.

-The Evason Spa Village, the highlight of any Evason resort, is also entirely made of wood and bamboo in a tropical garden and offers the usual full range of treatments you can dream of.
+Six Sense Spa is also entirely made of wood and bamboo in a tropical garden and offers the usual full range of treatments you can dream of.